fedapo/fedapo.github.io/career/cv_eng.md

 January 2022 - Present \
 **Systems Software Engineer**
 - As part of the Agent Team, the product for collecting all server metrics to be sent to other software components for monitoring.
-- Development of the product in C++17: maintenance and refactoring of existing code, development of new features.
+- Development of the product in C++23: maintenance and refactoring of existing code, development of new features.
 - Product support during customer escalations.
-- Usage of all ancillary tools for development: CMake, Git, Jira, Jenkins.
+- Usage of all ancillary tools for development: Docker, CMake, Git, Jira, Jenkins.

 ---
 `Viz.ai` - [www.viz.ai](http://www.viz.ai) \